thomasebsmith/recipes/README.md

 ### v0.4
 - Ability to record and view recipe attempts with notes
 - Ability to add prep/cook times to recipes
+- Ability to add pictures to recipes and/or recipe attempts
 - Complete API documentation
 - Visual design cleanup
 - Testing on a Raspberry Pi